-More universities are offering programs tailored to students looking to study video games as well as building spaces for them to play and compete in the gaming arena competitively.
-Esports, as it's known in professional gaming, has seen a rise in recent years due to the highly competitive online scene, with teams from the U.S. and across the globe vying for millions of dollars in tournament winnings.
+More universities are offering programs tailored building spaces for them to play and compete in the with teams from the U.S. and across the globe vying

-Academic researchers have been breaking down the social and cultural implications of digital representation in games.
-A video game series like Call of Duty can be scrutinized for its depictions of war, as well as others like Metal Gear Solid and Mass Effect that tackle themes of international espionage and free will.
+Academic researchers have been breaking representation in games.
+A video game series like Call of Duty can be scrutinized for its depictions of and free will.